GauravTheCoder/GauravTheCoder/README.md

 - 👋 Hi, I’m @GauravTheCoder
 - 👀 I’m interested in software development, artificial intelligence, and machine learning.
-- 🌱 I’m currently working with data structures and algorithms and preparing for a job interview for a software engineering role.
+- 🌱 I’m currently a university student studying Information Technology and am working with data structures and algorithms and preparing for a job interview for a software engineering role.
 - 💞️ I’m looking to collaborate on development-related projects in python and C++.
 - 📫 How to reach me: @Flashy_Gaurav on twitter!